poliquinp/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.12.2 =
+* Fix: Fixed a JavaScript error in the admin caused by the previous update.
+Apologies for any inconvenience.

 = 2.12.1 =
 * Fix: Fixed an issue with post date timezones due to changes in the WordPress 5.3 update
 * Fix: Fixed a rare issue where a JavaScript error would occur in the WordPress admin if a Facebook account was manually connected and the Page ID used was the full URL